PurdueCAM2Project/SE4ML/source/software/chapter_cr.rst

 of the algorithm is made clear.
 As a result, this code will be easy to figure out when the original developer is no longer working on this project.

-Ultimately, the goal of every comment should be to describe the logic's meaning in a clear and concise manner.
-Therefore, redundant comments should be avoided as well, as they will make the algorithm unclear.
+Ultimately, the goal of every comment is to describe the logic's meaning in a clear and concise manner.
+Therefore, redundant comments must avoided as well, as they will make the algorithm unclear.
 Furthermore, commented out code should also be removed, especially when the code is for debugging purposes.
 When reviewing code, keep an eye out for ineffective comments.
 The block of code below